Maximize your storage space by turning a window bench seat into a useful storage compartment.

 Demolition

-Before demolishing the current window seat, you want to find out if it is hollow and usable for storage.
-An easy way to do this is to take a drill and drill bit, make a few holes in the top or front of the bench to see if it is hollow.
-If the space is hollow, this can be demolished and built into a useful storage space.
+Before demolishing the current window seat bench, remove the seat cushion if there is one and find out if it is hollow and usable for storage.
+An easy way to do this is to take a drill and drill bit, and make a few holes in the top of the plywood piece or front of the bench to see if it is hollow.
+If the empty space is hollow, this can be demolished and built into useful storage.

-Remove the top piece of plywood and any wood pieces that you don't need or are damaged.
+Remove the top piece of plywood and any trim pieces that you don't need or are damaged.
 Clean out debris to make sure you have a nice empty space.

 Add Insulation, Bottom Board and Seal

-Once your compartment is all cleaned out, you will want to add insulation before putting in the bottom piece.
-Then you will most likely need to remove the cross beam to get the wood inside and flush.
+Next, you will most likely need to remove the cross beam to get the wood inside and flush in the small space.
 Measure a piece of particle board and install as the base, screwing or nailing into the wall studs.

 Make sure that single piece of particle board is secured tightly with a good fit.
 Then caulk all of the edges to ensure a good seal so no bugs or critters can find their way in.